 Using disposable gloves

 Your disposable gloves must fit closely but allow free movement, and you should change them between patients and tasks.
 When you change your gloves, make sure you avoid touching the outer surfaces and stick to your in-house disposal procedure before washing your hands.
 At Elk Creek Trailers, they can provide your emergency response team with a trailer mounted hand wash station available in various sizes.

 Using disposable aprons

 Putting on and taking off PPE

 The process of putting on and taking off disposable PPE is pretty much the same; some institutions have slight variations, but they will be the only minor.

 You should change your apron in between every patient and every task.

-To don, the apron, pull it over your head then tie it behind your back.
-When you need to remove it, break the ties and pull it down and away from your neck and shoulders, making sure you don’t touch the outer surfaces.
-Roll it into a bundle and throw it in the clinical waste bin, before cleansing your hands.
+To don, the apron, pull it over your head, then tie it behind your back.
+When you need to remove it, break the ties and pull it down and away from your neck and shoulders, ensuring you don’t touch the outer surfaces.
+Roll it into a bundle and throw it in the clinical waste bin before cleansing your hands.